Optimal control of open-quantum-system dynamics predicted by long short-term memory: Introduction

 In practice, environmental noise will degrade the control performance \cite{https://doi.org/10.48550/arxiv.2408.09637}.
-And it is normally difficult to design the optimal control in a noisy environment, especially for the analytical methods \cite{Chenzijie2025}.
+And it is generally difficult to design optimal controls in a noisy environment, especially for the analytical methods \cite{Chenzijie2025}.
 Lindblad quantum master equation has been widely used to describe the dynamics in the presence of environment \cite{Campaioli2024}.
 The non-Markovian cases for bosonic baths has been derived via quantum state diffusion equation approach \cite{Chenyusui2015} for both zero temperature \cite{Strunz1999} and finite temperature \cite{Wangjpa2021}.
 The influence of the baths on the system can be characterized by environmental parameters such as system-bath coupling strength, bath temperature, and bath characteristic frequency.
-Therefore, based on the master equation, a pulse design approach is to use the ideal pulses derived in the absence of environment as a foundation, followed by a fine-tuning to mitigate the adverse effects of noise \cite{Xieyangyang2025,Xie2022,Chenzijie2025}.
+Therefore, based on the master equation, one common pulse-design approach is to use the ideal pulses derived in the absence of environment as a foundation, followed by a fine-tuning to mitigate the adverse effects of noise \cite{Xieyangyang2025,Xie2022,Chenzijie2025}.
 However, during the design process, it is necessary to continuously solve the master equation through numerical methods, including finite difference, Runge-Kutta, Low-Storage Runge-Kutta \cite{Yan2017}, etc. The drawbacks of these methods are two-fold: one is slow speed, and the other is the difficulty in dealing with the large Hilbert space dimension.